Australian castaway gives detailed account of his time at sea

-MANZANILLO, Mexico (AP) — He quit his corporate job and moved to Mexico to pursue his dream of of sailing solo across the ocean.
+MANZANILLO, Mexico (AP) — He quit his corporate job and moved to Mexico to pursue his dream of sailing solo across the ocean.

 Australian Timothy Shaddock, 54, bought his 30-foot catamaran two years ago in the Mexican Pacific resort of Puerto Vallarta.
 He needed a place to live and he liked the isolation.

-“Of course, living on a boat and sailing on a boat is two different things and that was more of a challenge,” Shaddock told the AP a day after stepping onto land for the first time in months this week.
+“Of course, living on a boat and sailing on a boat is two different things and that was more of a challenge,” Shaddock told The Associated Press after stepping onto land for the first time in months.

 As his training ground Shaddock chose the Sea of Cortez, a narrow finger of water between the Baja California Peninsula and the Mexican mainland.